meiyi1986/vuw-ecco/content/event/meeting20230315/index.md

   postcode: '6012'
   country: New Zealand

-summary: <a href="https://ecs.wgtn.ac.nz/Main/GradZhixingHuang">Zhixing Huang</a> will talk about his recent work.
+summary: <a href="https://ecs.wgtn.ac.nz/Main/GradZhixingHuang">Zhixing Huang</a> will talk about his recent work on multi-representation GP.
-abstract: '<a href="https://ecs.wgtn.ac.nz/Main/GradZhixingHuang">Zhixing Huang</a> will talk about his recent work.'
+abstract: '<a href="https://ecs.wgtn.ac.nz/Main/GradZhixingHuang">Zhixing Huang</a> will talk about his recent work on multi-representation GP.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.